freedaya/freedaya/README.md

 ###

-<p align="left">I'm a Physics graduate who transitioned into Data Science, with a strong<br>analytical background and a solid foundation in mathematical modeling and<br>data analysis.<br><br>I'm advanced in Python, especially in:<br>• 🔎 pandas for data manipulation<br>• 👨‍💻 NumPy for numerical computing<br>• 📊 matplotlib & seaborn for data visualization</p>
+<p align="left">I'm a Physics graduate who  transitioned into Data Science, with a strong analytical background and a solid foundation in mathematical modeling and data analysis.<br><br>I'm advanced in Python, especially in:<br>• 🔎 pandas for data manipulation<br>• 👨‍💻 NumPy for numerical computing<br>• 📊 matplotlib & seaborn for data visualization</p>

 ###